Get Pulmonary Function Tests (PFTS) in Kathmandu, Nepal at Clinic One

 - The bladder should be empty before the test is taken.

-- A clean mouthpiece is given which is attached to the spirometer.
+- A clean mouthpiece is given, which is attached to the spirometer.

 Results

-Normal results differ from one patient to another as the result depends upon factors such as age, height, ethnicity, and gender.
-For spirometry, the doctor calculates predicted normal value before the test.
-After the procedure is done, the doctor calculates your test score.
-It is considered a normal result if the test score is more than 80 percent of the predicted score.
+Typical results vary from one patient to another, as the outcome depends on factors such as age, height, ethnicity, and gender.
+For spirometry, the doctor calculates the predicted normal value before the test.

-For appointment and inquiries, please call Clinic One at 01-5400400 | 9863393960 or email us at info@clinicone.com.np
+For appointments and inquiries, please call Clinic One at 01-5400400 | 9863393960 or email us at info@clinicone.com.np.
+You can also book an appointment online using the Make Appointment button below.

 January 16, 2023 @ 7:35 am